So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Have Backup Plans for Your Backup Plans

-Then morning of first day our main craft volunteer gets stomach flu.
-Suddenly we got hundred kids showing up and nobody knows how to do the craft.
+Then morning of the first day our main craft volunteer gets stomach flu.
+Suddenly we've got a hundred kids showing up and nobody knows how to do the craft.

 Complete panic mode.

 Now I have backup plans for everything.
 Who can step in if someone's sick?
-What's simpler version if elaborate activity doesn't work?
-Where's closest store if we run out of supplies?
+What's a simpler version if the elaborate activity doesn't work?
+Where's the closest store if we run out of supplies?

 Not because I expect disasters but because they always happen anyway.